 To be eligible for Medicaid, you would need to meet the non-financial criteria and have an income no greater than 138% of the FPL, which is \$1,367.00 per month.
-Notwithstanding the fact that there is no paystub for October 14, 2016, the documentation you provided shows that you earned at least \$1,812.99 in October 2016 which is over the monthly Medicaid limit.
+Since the information you provided reflects that you earned \$1,600.00 in October 2016 you do not qualify for Medicaid on the basis of monthly income as of the date of your application.